pryndor/Lixplore/README.md

 The project is in its early stages and will be updated frequently.
 We aim to build a fully functional and user-friendly tool that can assist researchers, healthcare professionals, and students in:

-Searching academic literature by keyword, PMID, DOI, and filters
+Searching academic literature by keyword, PMID, DOI, Keywords, Dates and country and many morefilters

 Downloading open-access articles (when available)